By Rajabu Juma Rajabu – Art in Tanzania internship

 - Protect Marine Fauna.

-Sustainable fishing respects marine ecosystems and adapts to fish’s reproductive rate to maintain balance and ensure the survival of all species.
-Fishing must be at a level that ensures it can continue indefinitely and fish populations can remain productive and healthy.
+Sustainable fishing respects marine ecosystems and adapts to the reproductive rate of fish to maintain balance and ensure the survival of all species.
+Fishing must be conducted at a level that ensures it can continue indefinitely, allowing fish populations to remain productive and healthy.

 - Avoid waste

-In sustainable fishing, bycatch is used, for example, to make fish meal to minimize food waste.
+In sustainable fishing, bycatch is utilised, for example, to produce fish meal, thereby minimising food waste.
 Fishing activity must be managed carefully so that other species and habitats within the ecosystem remain healthy.

 - Contribute to food security.

-Sustainable small-scale Fisheries account for about 66% of all catches destined directly for human consumption, so due to this, it enables the protection of the full exploitation of fish resources.
+Sustainable small-scale Fisheries account for about 66% of all catches destined directly for human consumption, which enables the protection of full exploitation of fish resources.

 - Reduce pollution.

-Sustainable fishing generates less waste, minimizes energy consumption, and reduces the use of chemicals that damage the ozone layer and the whole fish ecosystem.
+Sustainable fishing generates less waste, minimises energy consumption, and reduces the use of chemicals that harm the ozone layer and the entire fish ecosystem.

 - Certifies the sustainability of the catches.

-International standards such as the MSC (Marine Stewardship Council) standard determine whether a fishery is sustainable and well managed.
+International standards, such as the Marine Stewardship Council (MSC) standard, determine whether a fishery is sustainable and well-managed.
 MSC-certified fisheries must comply with relevant laws and be able to adapt to changing environmental circumstances.

 OVERFISHING;